sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 ### Single Shot Detector (SSD)

-The SSD is a purely convolutional neural network (CNN) that we can organize into three parts.
+The SSD is a purely convolutional neural network (CNN) that we can organize into three parts –

 - __Base convolutions__ derived from an existing image classification architecture that will provide lower-level feature maps.

 - __Auxiliary convolutions__ added on top of the base network that will provide higher-level feature maps.

-- __Prediction convolutions__ that will locate and identify objects.
+- __Prediction convolutions__ that will locate and identify objects in these feature maps.

 The paper demonstrates two variants of the model called the SSD300 and the SSD512.
 The suffixes represent the size of the input image.
 Although the two networks differ slightly in the way they are constructed, they are in principle the same.
 The SSD512 is just a larger network and results in marginally better performance.